NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

     python -m pytest --runslow --runnexus

-The ``--runnexus`` option runs also tests that require a working installation of Vicon Nexus. ``--runslow`` runs additional tests that are marked as slow (e.g. report creation.)
-The tests require test data that is currently not distributed with the package, so they can be run only at the Helsinki gait lab.
+The ``--runnexus`` option runs also tests that require a working installation of Vicon Nexus.
+Leave it out if you don't have Nexus. ``--runslow`` runs additional tests that are marked as slow (e.g. report creation.)

+The tests require test data that is currently not distributed with the package, so they can currently be run only at the Helsinki gait lab.

 Configuration
 =============

 The package is configured via an INI file.
-INI files consists of simple ``item = value`` statements that can be placed inside sections, marked as ``[section]``.
 The user-specific INI file ``.gaitutils.cfg`` file is located in the users' home directory.
 Initially it is a copy of ``data/default.cfg`` from the package.
-The user can then modify it either from a text editor or via the GUI configuration interface.
+The user can modify it either from a text editor or via the GUI configuration interface.

 The configuration INI files are parsed and written by the ``configdot`` package written by the author.
 The idea of ``configdot`` is to support direct definition of Python objects in config files, among other features not provided by standard packages such as ``ConfigObj``.

-During startup, a config object called ``cfg`` is created by reading the default configuration values and overriding them with any user-specified values.
+During module import, a config object called ``cfg`` is created in ``config.py`` by reading the default configuration values and overriding them with any user-specified values.
 After importing the config (``from gaitutils import cfg``), the items defined in the config are accessible as ``cfg.section.item``.
 For example, ``print(cfg.autoproc.crop_margin)`` will print ``10`` in the default configuration.
 The values can be set using similar syntax, i.e.
 ``cfg.autoproc.crop_margin = 15``.
 The configuration changes will immediately be
 reflected in any other piece of code that uses ``cfg``.

-New config items can be defined simply by inserting the item into a section in ``gaitutils/data/default.cfg``.
+New config items can be defined simply by inserting the item and its default value into a section in ``gaitutils/data/default.cfg``.

 The GUI has dialog under File/Options that will automatically display all configuration items defined in ``default.cfg`` on a tabbed page and allow the